NAFTeam/NAFF/docs/src/API Reference/ext/index.md

 These files contain useful features that help you develop a bot

 - [Debug Extension](debug_ext)
-    - A scale preloaded with a load of debugging utilities to help you find and fix bugs
+    - An extension preloaded with a load of debugging utilities to help you find and fix bugs

 - [Paginators](paginators)
     - An automatic message paginator to help you get a lot of information across